Submarine Alert

-Submarine Alert is a 1943 American film directed by Frank McDonald, produced by Pine-Thomas Productions and released by Paramount Pictures.
+Submarine Alert is a 1943 American war film directed by Frank McDonald, produced by Pine-Thomas Productions and released by Paramount Pictures.
 The film stars Richard Arlen, Wendy Barrie, Nils Asther, Roger Pryor, Marc Lawrence and Ralph Sanford.

 Plot

 During World War II, with shipping being sunk by submarines and with an American scientist working on radio technology killed by Nazi spies, FBI agent G. B. Fleming (Roger Pryor) comes up with a plan to catch the Nazis.
 He believes that radio signals are alerting the Germans about ship movements.
 His plan is to fire all the local radio specialists, who likely will seek any employment, including working with the enemy.
 Tailing the jobless radio men will help the FBI find the Nazis.

 Engineer Lewis J. "Lew" Deerhold (Richard Arlen) thinks he lost his job because he is a Canadian citizen.
 Lew looks after his niece Tina (Patsy Nash), a war orphan requiring a brain operation.
 Needing money, he applies for work at a radio repair shop, where he meets Ann Patterson (Wendy Barrie), the victim of a purse snatching.
 Lew recovers her purse and asks Ann out on a date.

 After coming back to his apartment, his new boss is there with Dr. Arthur Huneker (Nils Asther) and his assistant Vincent Bela (Marc Lawrence).
 Lew is offered a job by Huneker, a Nazi spy commander who needs someone to repair a top-secret stolen radio transmitter.
 Ann is an FBI agent who has been assigned to follow Lew.
 She finds blueprints to the transmitter in Lew's possession.
 When FBI agent Freddie Grayson (Ralph Sanford) searches Lew's apartment, he is shot but is able to tell Lew that the doctor has the stolen transmitter and shot him.

 Lew confronts Huneker, who is meeting with Japanese Commander Toyo (Abner Biberman).
 The pair try to convince Lew to join the Nazi party; he pretends to go along.
 When they begin to torture the owner of the Bambridge shipping company (John Miljan), their new recruit is ordered to kill Bambridge, who is actually Captain Hargas, an American agent.
 Instead, Lew escapes, taking with him the codes for the transmitter.

 At the doctor's hot springs resort, Lew and Ann join forces, but are captured and locked in a steam room by Huneker.
 Before they are killed by the steam, Lew devises a transmitter and sends an SOS that is picked up by a young boy whose father calls the FBI.
 FBI agents rush to save Lew and Ann, and arrest Huneker and his men.
 Agent Fleming also contacts a bomber squadron that destroys the Japanese submarine laying in wait off the California coast.
 With his niece Tina recovered from her operation, and Ann in attendance, Lew, now a private in the US Army, is granted American citizenship.